 In Texas, the statute of limitations is typically two years.
 This means an injured patient is required to file their medical malpractice claim within two years of the date they were harmed by the medical professional.
 You should note, however, that it’s always best to bring a claim to our firm’s attention as swiftly as possible.

-Contact a Harris County, Texas Medical Malpractice Lawyer
+Contact a Houston, Texas Medical Malpractice Lawyer

 Davis & Davis proudly accepts referrals from Texas attorneys and law firms nationwide.